elisa-luo/train-data-viz/README.md

 # train-data-viz
 Training data visualization & analysis through Python.
 A fun little tool for me to easily see and interpret the training I'm doing during quarantine, to make it less boring.
 Generates some fun stats to keep me motivated. #CircumnavigateTheGlobe

+***This is a work in progress.* COMING SOON!**
+- more readable date formatting
+- prettier & bigger graphs/chartss
+- web app????????????????

 **Author:** Elisa Luo eyl2130@columbia.edu.
 Columbia University Division I Women's Rowing.
 Yeah Lions!

 **Library:** used the pandas library. https://pandas.pydata.org/docs/index.html